What does it mean to Rehost an application?

-- Conducting a technical feasibility assessment
+- Conducting a data center assessment

 - Assessing the business operations impact